-- (i) All Bimble Box and Red Box trees above 35 cm dbh (the hollow-bearing trees) in the managed area will be retained.
-All other hollow bearing trees will be retained, regardless of dbh.
-There are approximately 40 trees per hectare on average above 35 cm dbh of Bimble Box and Red Box.
-The result will be an open woodland with over 40 trees per hectare above 25 cm dbh. - (ii) there is a relative high densities of Bimble Box and Red Box trees between 25 cm dbh and 35 cm dbh in the area.
+- (i) All Bimble Box trees above 35 cm dbh (the hollow-bearing trees) in the managed area will be retained.
+All other hollow bearing trees will be retained.
+There are approximately 33 trees per hectare on average above 35 cm dbh of Bimble Box.
+The result will be an open woodland with over 33 trees per hectare above 25 cm dbh. - (ii) there is a relative high densities of Bimble Box trees between 25 cm dbh and 35 cm dbh in the area.

-The following retentions will create a mosaic of vegetation states with open woodland and areas of dense vegetation in the retained areas: (i) the retention of Bimble Box and Red Box above 35cm dbh; (ii) retention of all other INS trees above 25 cm dbh; (iii) retention of patches of 10 ha per 100 ha of native vegetation (10% retention); (iv) and the landscape retention requirements for the clearing type (which are additional to the 10 ha per 100 ha); (v) all hollow bearing trees are to be retained regardless of dbh.
+The following retentions will create a mosaic of vegetation states with open woodland and areas of dense vegetation in the retained areas: (i) the retention of Bimble Box above 35cm dbh; (ii) retention of all other INS trees above 25 cm dbh; (iii) retention of patches of 10 ha per 100 ha of native vegetation (10% retention); (iv) and the landscape retention requirements for the clearing type (which are additional to the 10 ha per 100 ha); (v) all hollow bearing trees, regardless of dbh, will be retained.